This post comes to you from the Broadway Green Alliance

 - Radio City Music Hall has implemented an enhanced energy-efficiency plan and installed energy-efficient lighting.

-- NRDC has purchased carbon offsets for 100% of the unavoidable GHG emissions from transportation vehicles.
+- The Broadway Green Alliance has purchased carbon offsets for 100% of the unavoidable greenhouse gas emissions from transportation vehicles for presenters and casts.

 - Radio City Music Hall provides extensive recycling backstage as well as for employees and guests.
 All trash is taken to a materials recovery facility where all recyclables are sorted out and recycled.

-- The production/management office is recycling all paper, bottles, caps, batteries, office supplies, pens, clips and re-using binders.
+- The production/management office is recycling all electronics, paper, bottles, caps, batteries, office supplies, pens, clips and is re-using binders.

 - Radio City Music Hall has retrofitted their restrooms with low-flow toilets and flush meters.
-Restroom faucets are hands-free and the rooms feature post-consumer recycled content tissue products.
+Restroom faucets are hands-free and feature post-consumer recycled content tissue products.

 The Broadway Green Alliance was founded in 2008 in collaboration with the Natural Resources Defense Council.
 The Broadway Green Alliance (BGA) is an ad hoc committee of The Broadway League and a fiscal program of Broadway Cares/Equity Fights Aids.
 Along with Julieâ€™s Bicycle in the UK, the BGA is a founding member of the International Green Theatre Alliance.
 The BGA has reached tens of thousands of fans through Facebook, Twitter, YouTube and other media.